Provable Accelerated Convergence of Nesterov's Momentum for Deep ReLU Neural Networks: Problem Setup and Assumptions

 \begin{asump} The gradient of $f$ with respect to the first part of its parameter, $\nabla_1f(\bfx, \bfu)$, satisfies $G_2$-Lipschitzness with respect to the second part of its parameters:

 \end{asump}

-\begin{asump} All the minimum values of $f$, when restricted to the optimization over $\bfx$, equal to the global minimum value: \end{asump} Notice that we do not assume $f$ to be either convex or smooth with respect to $\bfu$.
-As such, there is no reason to believe that the updates in (\ref{eq:nesterov}) on $\bfu$ will make positive progress towards finding the global minimum.
-We treat the change in the second part of the parameters as errors induced by the updates.
-Assumptions \ref{asump:h_lip} and \ref{asump:grad_lip} are made such that the effect on the change of the model output $h(\bfx, \bfu)$ and the gradient with respect to $\bfx$ caused by the change of $\bfu$ can be controlled.
-Moreover, without Assumption \ref{asump:universal_opt}, it is possible that the change of $\bfu$ will cause the optimization trajectory to get stuck at some point of $\bfu$, such that the global minimum value cannot be achieved even when $\bfx$ is fully optimized.
-As a sanity check, we can show that Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} are satisfied by a smooth and strongly convex function: \begin{theorem} Let $\tilde{f}$ be $\tilde{\mu}$-strongly convex and $\tilde{L}$-smooth.
-Then $\tilde{f}$ satisfies Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} with:

-\end{theorem} Theorem \ref{theo:strong_cvx_smooth_suffice} shows that the combination of Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} is no stronger than the assumption that the objective is smooth and strongly convex.
-Therefore, the minimization of the class of functions satisfying Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} does not lead to better lower complexity bound than the class of smooth and strong convex functions.
+\begin{asump} Minimum values of $f$ restricted to the optimization over $\bfx$ equal the global minimum value: \end{asump} Since we do not assume $f$ to be convex or smooth with respect to $\bfu$, we cannot guarantee that the updates in (\ref{eq:nesterov}) on $\bfu$ will make positive progress towards finding the global minimum.
+Nevertheless, the updates on $\bfu$ are unavoidable since the execution of (\ref{eq:nesterov}) is agnostic to the parameter partition.
+Therefore, we treat the change in the second part of the parameters as errors induced by the updates.
+Assumptions \ref{asump:h_lip} and \ref{asump:grad_lip} are made to control the effect on the change of the model output $h(\bfx, \bfu)$ and the gradient with respect to $\bfx$ caused by the change of $\bfu$.
+Moreover, without Assumption \ref{asump:universal_opt}, it is possible that the change of $\bfu$ will lead the optimization trajectory to some local minimum of $\bfu$, such that the global minimum value cannot be achieved even when $\bfx$ is fully optimized.
+We show that Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} are satisfied by a smooth and strongly convex function: \begin{theorem} Let $\tilde{f}$ be $\tilde{\mu}$-strongly convex and $\tilde{L}$-smooth.
+Then $\tilde{f}$ satisfies Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} with: \end{theorem} Theorem \ref{theo:strong_cvx_smooth_suffice} shows that the combination of Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} is no stronger than the assumption that the objective is smooth and strongly convex.
+Therefore, the minimization of the class of functions satisfying Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} does not have a better lower complexity bound than the class of smooth and strong convex functions.
 That is, the best convergence rate we can achieve is $1 - \Theta\paren{\sfrac{1}{\sqrt{\kappa}}}$.

-\textbf{Remark 1.} \textit{Notice that Nesterov's momentum in (\ref{eq:nesterov}) is agnostic to the partition of the parameters, i.e., it executes exactly the same operator on $\bfx$ and $\bfu$.
-Therefore, while our result requires the existence of a parameter partition $(\bfx, \bfu)$ that satisfies Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt}, it does not need to explicitly identify such a partition.
-Moreover, in Sections \ref{sec:addition_model} and \ref{sec:dnn}, we will show that Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt} can be satisfied by two concrete models, where training of deep ReLU networks is one of them.}